 How will Surgent CPA Review help me with the transition?

 Surgent has rolled out an updated exam prep course.
 Your course material will dynamically change based on your testing date.
-For instance, if you took FAR in 2023, you will see different course content than people taking FAR in 2024.
+For instance, if you took FAR in 2023, you would see different course content than people taking FAR in 2024.
 Surgent will make it as easy as possible for you to study the correct material.

 Making exam preparations